elektro-wolle/check-certs/README.md

 You'll get a mail with all certificate details if any new certificates appear in the CT-logs.

+## How it works

+The script uses the [crt.sh](https://crt.sh) API to get all certificates for the given domains.
+Then it downloads the certificates and stores the new ones in a local database.
+If a new certificate appears, you'll get a mail with all certificate details.

 ## References

 * https://blog.germancoding.com/2020/03/31/monitoring-certificate-issuance-with-the-power-of-certificate-transparency/ for the idea to use crt.sh instead of the official CT-logs.